Parent Central Services

 - CYSS Parent Advisory Council

-The CYS Services' Parent Advisory Council welcomes the participation of all parents whose children are registered members of CYS Services to participate in the council.
+The CYS Services' Family Advisory Council welcomes the participation of all parents whose children are registered members of CYS Services to participate in the council.
 Parents and staff work together to evaluate and improve programs for the positive development of children ages six weeks to eighteen years.
-The PAC invites you to all meetings.
-Parents can earn participation points for PAC attendance which equates to fee discounts.
-Contact Parent Central Services at 912-315-5425 for the CYSS PAC Team schedule.
+The FAC invites you to all meetings.
+Parents can earn participation points for FAC attendance which equates to fee discounts.
+Contact Parent Central Services at 912-315-5425 for the CYSS FAC Team schedule.

 Hours and Location